 How to improve your French language skills

-Do not be afraid to make a mistake! • Take chances • Speak French! • Speak exclusively in French in class and as often as possible outside of class • Read a bit of French every day • Read news reports in French on-line • Watch French language television and movies • Set any movie that you are watching on the target language and set the subtitles in target language as well • Listen to French language music • Travel to French speaking destinations • Sign-up for summer exchange work or study programs • Review your notes and vocabulary lists frequently • Read labels! • Set all of your social networking pages to French
+Do not be afraid to make a mistake! • Take chances • Speak French! • Speak exclusively in French in class and as often as possible outside of class • Acquire CD Audio programs which are easily available in community libraries and in the language section of most book stores.
+Consistently using the programs will improve listening and oral skills • Record and listen to yourself on a device after having read aloud or speaking spontaneously about a certain subject • Read a bit of French every day • Read news reports in French on-line • Watch French language television and movies • Set any movie that you are watching on the target language and set the subtitles in target language as well • Listen to French language music • Travel to French speaking destinations • Sign-up for summer exchange work or study programs • Review your notes and vocabulary lists frequently • Read labels! • Set all of your social networking pages to French